Dowell-Lab/srworkshop/day02/worksheets/day2_worksheet.md

 5. To check if you made the new directory, you can type `ls` while in your scratch and you should see *day2-workshop* appear
 6. Change directories to *day-2-workshop* using `cd`
 - Note: after typing `cd` you can start typing the name of the directoy and hit the tab key to tab complete, it will save you time.
 7. Once in *day2-workshop* make the following directories using the `mkdir` command: *scripts*   *eofiles*   *gtf*
 - Note: when making multiple directories within the same direcotry you can use `mkdir <dir1> <dir2>`
-- Challenge: If you use `mkdir` to make a direcotory that already exists, it will override that direcotry and everything in it.
+- Challenge: If you use `mkdir` to make a direcotory that already exists, it will override that directory and everything in it.
 Use the `man` command to see what flag you can add to make it so that `mkdir` will only make a directory if it does not exist
-8. You can verrify the new directories are created using `ls`
+8. You can verify the new directories are created using `ls`
 9. Practice navigating around between the directories using relative and absolute paths

 ### B. Copy over the GTF File

 1. Navigate to the */scratch/Users/<username>/day2-workshop/gtf* directory
-This directory is the directory we will copy the gtf file into
+- This directory is the directory we will copy the gtf file into
 2. Using the `rsync` command, copy the *hg38.genes.gtf file: */scratch/Shares/public/sread2025/data_files/day2/bedfiles/hg38.genes.gtf*  to your gtf directory
-- The format of the `rsync` command is as follows: `rsync <source> <destination>
+- The format of the `rsync` command is as follows: `rsync <source> <destination>`
 - Recall, because we are currntly in the desintation directory what is the symbol we can use to represent that?
 - Challenge: You do not need to be in the destination directory to rsync a file to there, what would the script be for moving the file if your current working directory were simply: */scratch/Users/<username>* ?
-3. Check that the file is there using ls
+3. Check that the file is there using `ls`

 ### C. Working with the GTF file